Pubs Selling Real Ale

-A genuine free house, going through a steady programme of renovation.
+Local branch Cider Pub of the Year 2022.
+A genuine free house, going through an ongoing programme of extensive renovation.
 The beer range features many unusual choices.
 Friday night's music sessions often host well-known musicians.
 Also Live folk/mountain music Mondays and Thursdays.
-This Victorian pub - currently branch Pub of the Year and West Midlands Regional Cider Pub of The Year - is situated in a rural setting but is just behind the main road near to Coventry rugby ground.
-NOTE - Thursday 12pm opening is currently on a trial basis.
+This Victorian pub - formerly a branch Pub of the Year and West Midlands Regional Cider Pub of The Year - is situated in a rural setting but is just behind the main road near to Coventry rugby ground.
+Some beers are now regularly being served from oak casks.

 - Broomfield Tavern 14-16 Broomfield Place Coventry: Spon End CV5 6GY (024) 7663 0969

 This canalside pub is a four times winner of the local Godiva award for best pub in Coventry and Warwickshire, and local CAMRA pub of the year for four consecutive years.
 The pub dates from the 1830s and the terrace to the front overlooks the bustling junction of two canals.
 An extensive menu of freshly cooked food is available.
 Two major beer festivals take place annually and is popular with locals and visitors alike.